fledge-iot/fledge-south-modbus-c/doc/configuration.rst

   Put this value into a asset with the name given here rather than the default asset name defined for the plugin.
 This allows data from the modbus device to be split into multiple assets rather than a single asset.
-If ommitted then the default asset name is used.
+If omitted then the default asset name is used.

 coil